zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Renames a file from src_f to dst_f.

-   :src_f: the name of the file to rename.
+   :param src_f: the name of the file to rename.

-   :dest_f: the name of the file after the rename operation.
+   :param dest_f: the name of the file after the rename operation.

    :returns: True if the rename succeeds and false otherwise.